Rohankumarhubballi07/M1_Restaurantbillgeneration_util/1_Requirements/README.md

    # 4.when

      * It can reduce the time complexity.
-     *  In the busy schedule of the employees.
+     *  In the busy schedule of the employees,it is used.
      * It can be accessed any time and anywhere.
+     * A billing system in place ensures the elimination of any excess manual intervention.